-- (b) Any violation of any ethical guidelines for the provision of any medical procedure or service; or - (c) Gross mismanagement, a gross waste of funds, an abuse of authority, practices, or methods of treatment that may put patient health at risk, or a substantial and specific danger to public health or safety. - (3) A licensing authority, a certifying board, or the department of health and welfare may not reprimand, sanction, or revoke or threaten to revoke a license, certificate, or registration of a medical practitioner for engaging in speech or expressive activity protected under the first amendment to the United States constitution, unless the board demonstrates beyond a reasonable doubt that the practitioner's speech was the direct cause of physical harm to a person with whom the medical practitioner had a practitioner-patient relationship within the three (3) years immediately preceding the incident of physical harm. - (a) The licensing authority or certifying board must provide a medical practitioner with any complaint it has received that may result in the revocation of the medical practitioner's license, certification, or registration within fourteen (14) days after receipt of the complaint. - (b) The licensing authority or certifying board must pay the medical practitioner an administrative penalty of five hundred dollars (\$500) for each day the complaint is not provided to the medical practitioner after the specified fourteen (14) days. - 54-1306.
+- (b) Any violation of any ethical guidelines for the provision of any medical procedure or service; or - (c) Gross mismanagement, a gross waste of funds, an abuse of authority, practices, or methods of treatment that may put patient health at risk, or a substantial and specific danger to public health or safety. - (3) A licensing authority, a certifying board, or the department of health and welfare may not reprimand, sanction, or revoke or threaten to revoke a license, certificate, or registration of a health care professional for engaging in speech or expressive activity protected under the first amendment to the United States constitution, unless the board demonstrates beyond a reasonable doubt that the professional's speech was the direct cause of physical harm to a person with whom the health care professional had a professional-patient relationship within the three (3) years immediately preceding the incident of physical harm. - (a) The licensing authority or certifying board must provide a health care professional with any complaint it has received that may result in the revocation of the health care professional's license, certification, or registration within fourteen (14) days after receipt of the complaint. - (b) The licensing authority or certifying board must pay the health care professional an administrative penalty of five hundred dollars (\$500) for each week the complaint is not provided to the health care professional after the specified fourteen (14) days. - 54-1306.
 CIVIL REMEDIES.
-(1) A civil action for damages or injunctive relief, or both, may be brought by any medical practitioner, health care institution, or health care payer for any violation of any provision of this chapter.
-Any additional burden or expense on another medical practitioner, health care institution, or health care payer arising from the exercise of the right of conscience shall not be a defense to any violation of this chapter.
-However, no civil action may be brought against an individual who declines to use or purchase a medical procedure or services from a specific medical practitioner, health care institution, or health care payer for exercising the rights granted in section 54-1304(1), Idaho Code. - (2) Any party aggrieved by any violation of this chapter may commence a civil action and shall be entitled, upon the finding of a violation, to recover three (3) times the practitioner's, institution's, or payer's actual damages sustained or twenty-five thousand dollars (\$25,000), whichever is more, along with the costs of the action and reasonable attorney's fees.
-Such damages shall be cumulative and in no way limited by any other remedies that may be available under any other federal, state, or municipal law.
-A court considering such civil action may also award injunctive relief, including but not limited to reinstatement of a medical practitioner to the practitioner's previous position, reinstatement of board certification, and relicensure of a health care institution or health care payer.
+(1) A cause of action for damages or injunctive relief, or both, may be brought by any health care professional, health care institution, or health care payer for any violation of any provision of this chapter.
+Any additional burden or expense on another health care professional, health care institution, or health care payer arising from the exercise of the right of conscience shall not be a defense to any violation of this chapter.
+However, no cause of action may be brought against an individual who declines to use or purchase a medical procedure or services from a specific health care professional, health care institution, or health care payer for exercising the rights granted in section 54-1304(1), Idaho Code. - (2) Any party aggrieved by any violation of this chapter may commence a civil action and shall be entitled, upon the finding of a violation, to: - (a) Injunctive relief, when appropriate, including but not limited to reinstatement of a health care professional's previous position, reinstatement of board certification, and relicensure of a health care institution or health care payer; - (b) Actual damages for injuries suffered; and - (c) Reasonable costs and attorney fees. - (3) Such damages shall be cumulative and in no way limited by any other remedies that may be available under any other federal, state, or municipal law.